Shegufta/SafeHomeFramework/README.md

-#SafeHomeFramework
+# SafeHomeFramework
 SafeHome is a management system that provides atomicity and isolation among concurrent routines in a smart environment.
 SafeHome is intended to run at an edge device such as a home hub or an enhanced access point from where it can control devices.
 SafeHome does not require additional logic on devices.
 SafeHome proposes new Visibility Models (GSV, PSV, EV, and WV) that trade off responsiveness against temporary incongruence of smart home state.
-It also provides a seiral order of executed routines taking failures into account.
+It also provides a serial order of executed routines taking failures into account.

-SafehomeFramework is a simulator that mimic SafeHome routine execution logic and could compare the performance of different models.
+SafeHomeFramework is a simulator that mimic SafeHome routine execution logic and could compare the performance of different models.
 SafehomeFramework contains both synthetic parameterized workload and realistic workload that generated from real-life scenarios.

-##Environment Setup
+## Environment Setup
 SafeHomeFramework is a java application and runs easiest with the help of Intellij.
 Thus, the pre-request of deploying SafeHomeFramework requires:
 - Intellij (best later than 2020.2)